RayMaroun/students-extra-resources/java-packages-feature-based.md

 1. **Feature-based = Vertical slices** - Each package is a complete feature
 2. **Self-contained features** - Everything about a feature in ONE place
 3. **Clear boundaries** - Easy to see where features start and end
-4. **Dependencies are explicit** - Constructor injection shows what features need
+4. **Dependencies are explicit** - Constructor parameters show what features need
 5. **Scales better** - Can grow to hundreds of features without chaos
 6. **Team-friendly** - "You work on cart, I'll work on orders"